From Parameters to Behaviors: Unsupervised Compression of the Policy Space: Preliminaries

-\textbf{(Unsupervised) RL.}~~In RL, an agent learns how to solve (downstream) \emph{tasks}, encoded by different reward signals.
-For this matter, we define a Markov Decision Process~\citep[MDP,][]{puterman2014markov} $\gM_{R}:=\gM\cup R$ as a coupling of a CMP $\gM$ and a reward function $R:\gS\times\gA\to\sR$, which the agent observes after every state transition.
+\textbf{(Unsupervised) RL.}~~In RL, an agent learns how to solve (downstream) \emph{tasks}, encoded by different reward signals.To this end, we define a Markov Decision Process~\citep[MDP,][]{puterman2014markov} $\gM_{R}:=\gM\cup R$ as a coupling of a CMP $\gM$ and a reward function $R:\gS\times\gA\to\sR$, which the agent observes after every state transition.
 In the \textbf{Unsupervised Reinforcement Learning}~\citep[URL,][]{laskin2021urlb} framework, the reward signal is not always available to the agent from the beginning.
 It often belongs to a (potentially infinite) family of tasks $\gR$, also unknown to the agent.
 URL is then composed of two phases: \textbf{(1)} an \textit{unsupervised pre-training} phase involves the agent interacting with a CMP to acquire general-purpose knowledge without receiving any reward signal, which is distilled into a pre-trained model $\sM$; \textbf{(2)} the \textit{supervised fine-tuning} phase begins once a reward function $R\in \gR$ is revealed.
-At this point, the CMP becomes a standard MDP $\gM_{R}$, and the agent leverages the pre-trained model $\sM$ to find a set of policy parameters that maximizes the expected return for the given task, namely as
+At this point, the CMP becomes a standard MDP $\gM_{R}$, and the agent leverages the pre-trained model $\sM$ to find a set of policy parameters that maximizes the expected return for the given task, namely as:

-\textbf{Policy Optimization.}~~Directly optimizing against the set of policy parameters, a process called Policy Optimization~\citep[PO,][]{deisenroth2013survey}, gives quite surprising results.
-In particular, when deep neural policies are considered, first-order methods have been extensively employed, with a popular approach to PO being \textbf{Policy Gradient}~\citep[PG,][]{peters2008reinforcement}, which updates the parameters by simple gradient ascent $\vtheta' \leftarrow \vtheta+\alpha\nabla_\vtheta J(\vtheta)$.
-Among others, \textbf{Policy Gradient with Parameter-based Exploration}~\citep[PGPE,][]{sehnke2008policy} is a PG algorithm that handles exploration in the parameter space by sampling the policy parameters $\vtheta$ from a hyper-policy $\nu_\vphi$, parametrized by $\vphi$.\footnote{For instance, Gaussian hyper-policies will be parametrized by their mean and standard deviation, i.e. $\vphi = (\mu, \sigma).$} PGPE optimizes a trajectory-based version of the objective defined in~\Eqqref{eq:obj_sa}, defined as:
+\textbf{Policy Optimization.}~~Policy Optimization~\citep[PO,][]{deisenroth2013survey}, which involves optimizing the policy parameters directly, has shown surprisingly good results.
+This is especially true for deep neural policies, where first-order methods have been extensively employed.
+A popular approach to PO is \textbf{Policy Gradient}~\citep[PG,][]{peters2008reinforcement}, which updates the parameters by simple gradient ascent $\vtheta' \leftarrow \vtheta+\alpha\nabla_\vtheta J(\vtheta)$.
+Among others, \textbf{Policy Gradient with Parameter-based Exploration}~\citep[PGPE,][]{sehnke2008policy} is a PG algorithm that handles exploration in the parameter space by sampling the policy parameters $\vtheta$ from a hyper-policy $\nu_\vphi$, parameterized by $\vphi$.\footnote{For instance, Gaussian hyper-policies will be parameterized by their mean and standard deviation, i.e. $\vphi = (\vmu, \vsigma).$} PGPE optimizes a trajectory-based version of the objective defined in~\Eqqref{eq:obj_sa}, defined as: